theSherwood/red-utils/series/README.md

 # Series Comprehensions

-Inspired by List Comprehensions in Python
+**Inspired by List Comprehensions in Python**

+This code makes liberal use of Vladimir Vasilyev's list comprehension demo at https://stackoverflow.com/questions/59706298/a-compiler-for-list-comprehension-in-rebol.
+Much of the code is, in fact, his.
+I simply made a few adjustments to support indices, an output buffer, and some minor syntactic changes.

 ## Grammar